MichaelCurrin/search-dragon/README.md

 ### Set up and run locally

 How to run the web app locally.
+No need for Node or NPM!

 1. Clone this original repo or your copy of the repo.
     ```sh